charlesknapp/Crowdfunding-Platform/README.md

 - PostCSS - CSS minification and orginization<br>
 - TailwindCSS - Frontend CSS service<br>

+## Web3 Technologies Used
+- Hardhat - Ethereum development environment.
+Compile your contracts and run them on a development network<br>
+- DotENV - Handles the system environment variables<br>

 ### View Code Statistics
 Want to see exactly how much time was spent on each file, along with detailed project timing information?<br>
 Check <a href="https://wakatime.com/@charlesknapp/projects/jdpvlktkja?start=2023-01-21&end=2023-01-27">this link</a> to view the entire code-time statistics.